cutecryptid/haspie/README.md

  - Notes dissapearing??
 WHY??
 (CRITICAL)
  - Preferences should be weighted and configured by conf files
  - Try emptying voices
- - Out module should reflect parsed key and instruments
  - Optimums should be filtered to show only the really best competing options to user